open/close all folders

 - You Gotta Have Blue Hair: It's long and light blue.

 Tamaki Amajiki — Suneater

-- Cloudcuckoolander: He's very shy, so much he slams his forehead on the wall to not look at the audience, whom he previously tried to imagine as potatoes.
+- Cloudcuckoolander: He's very shy, so much so that he slams his forehead on the wall in order to not look at the audience, whom he previously tried to imagine as potatoes.

 - Death Glare: Subverted.
 Class 1-A thinks that he's doing one, but he's actually just trying to envision them as something else in order to feel more comfortable.